 COVID-19 is a viral respiratory illness caused by the SARS-CoV-2 virus, a novel coronavirus.
 According to the Center for Disease Control (CDC), COVID-19 is thought to spread mainly through close contact from person-to-person.
 Some people without symptoms may spread the virus.
-The virus spreads mainly from person-to-person between people in close contact with one another by aspiration of respiratory droplets by an infected person.
+The virus spreads mainly from person-to-person between people in close contact with one another (within about 6 feet) by aspiration of respiratory droplets by an infected person.